5 Tips on how to register an NGO in East Africa

 An NGO in Uganda can be classified into these three categories, but each has different procedures.

-- An NGO can be an isolated voluntary charitable group of persons or associations formed to offer voluntary services to the community.
+- An NGO can be an isolated, voluntary, charitable group of people or associations formed to offer voluntary services to the community.
 It is a legally constituted non-governmental organization.
 These entities must not be for profit or commercial purposes.

-- An NGO can be A trust or foundation that provides grants or loans for private or community organizations.
-In this case, the foundations will be registered by the companies act of 2012.
-The difference with the first is that a foundation is not exempted from paying tax.
+- An NGO can be a trust or foundation that provides grants or loans to private or community organizations.
+In this case, the foundations will be registered under the Companies Act of 2012.
+The difference with the first is that a foundation is not exempt from paying tax.

-- An NGO can be classified according to where they are incorporated.
+- An NGO can be classified according to where it is incorporated.
 In this case, the founding members’ locations play a huge role, and they can either be incorporated in Uganda or elsewhere.
 Subjectively, foreign NGOs have a more difficult registration process.

 Moreover, according to section 44(g), all NGOs must be non-partisan.
 They may not do anything detrimental to the welfare of Uganda or its citizens.

 The NGO Bureau is the body responsible for registering NGOs in Uganda, which is mandatory.
 As of the 2016 act, the NGO Bureau has broad and discretionary powers that include.

 - Registering NGOs in Uganda and the Bureau can refuse to register or give permits to an NGO.